azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 This week, Microsoft organized `MS Build 2024`.
 At this event, you can expect everything about the latest technology trends, potential new innovative features, and technology to build the future.
 The goal is to bring together developers, industry disruptors, and technologists who share their ideas, connect with their peers, and help the **Microsoft Community** have the opportunity to learn new skills.

 If you weren't at the conference, no problem at all.
 Expect everything about `Azure`, `DevOps`, `Cloud Security`, `Windows` and, of course, `Copilot`.
-Luckily, most sessions are recorded and available on the [Conference Landing Page] (https://build.microsoft.com/en-US/home).
+Luckily, most sessions are recorded and available on the [Conference Landing Page](https://build.microsoft.com/en-US/home).
 You may want to see the excellent and promising opening keynote by **Satya Nadella, Rajesh Jha, and Kevin Scott**.
 It is incredible to hear about all the opportunities that are unlocked in the era of AI, like accelerating **Cloud Security Remediation**.

 You can watch the recorded keynote below.
 Enjoy!